The JLSL Gift Boutique will be closed for in-person shopping starting, Tuesday, November 17, 2020.

 JLSL lore has it that a devoted member and a few of her friends happened upon the idea of creating a JLSL Cinnamon Roll, and they spent hours in the kitchen perfecting the recipe.
 Almost instantly, the Cinnamon Roll was a mainstay on the Tearoom menu, and baking became a daily operation.
 By the 1960s, JLSL Cinnamon Rolls were a St. Louis classic, with hundreds baked for luncheons and parties – and you can imagine what the holiday season baking was like!

 When JLSL moved from Frontenac to Des Peres in 2005, internal production of the Cinnamon Roll ceased.
 Three years later, a group of Sustainers worked diligently to replicate the recipe, and JLSL Cinnamon Rolls were reborn.

-Both Active and Sustaining members now produce thousands of Cinnamon Rolls each year, with the most dedicated bakers “earning their aprons” by working five or more shifts throughout a League year.
+Both Active and Sustaining members now produce thousands of Cinnamon Rolls each year, with the most dedicated bakers “earning their aprons” by working five or more shifts throughout the JLSL year.